aws-samples/serverless-patterns/apigw-websocket-api-fargate-cdk/README.md

    wscat -c wss://hxxraj3sh.execute-api.us-west-2.amazonaws.com/dev
    ```

-2. Send a payload to the API in the below format and api will echo back:
+2. Send a payload to the API in the below format and the api will echo back:

    ```bash
    > {"data": "this is the way!"}